Alterlapsus/WebSite/README.md

 # WebSite
 - Responsive Website Made with HTML and CSS
-<br>This project was carried out as part of a layout practice
+- This project was carried out as part of a layout practice